 To Make a Repair Request

-Please call (01) 414 9000, our opening hours are: Monday – Thursday 9.00am to 5.00pm, Friday 9.00am to 4.30pm.
-Please ensure that you have your rent account number ready when you call us, as you may be asked to provide it for verification purposes.
+If your request for works is an emergency, for example, sparking fuse board, relates to works for a communal area, you are an older tenant or if you require assistance to make your maintenance request, you can do so by telephone on 01 414 9393, our opening hours are Monday to Thursday 9.00am to 5.00pm, Friday 9.00am to 4.30pm.
+Please make sure that you have your rent account number ready when you call us, as you may be asked to provide it for verification purposes.

-If there is a potential risk to human life you can call the emergency line Out of Hours Service, after 5 pm or at the weekend on (01) 457 4907.
+If there is a potential risk to human life or significant risk to the property, outside of office opening hours, you can call the emergency line Out of Hours service, after 5.00pm or at the weekend on 01 457 4907.

 Installation of Budget Energy Meters/Pre Paid Power Facilities